cloudmesh/cloudmesh-manual/docs/_sources/projects/project-hpc.rst.txt

 ------------

 -  Working cms command, API, and service
--  checkins into github by all team members.
+-  check-ins into GitHub by all team members.
 If only one team member checks in all other team members will not get credit.
--  Possible collaborate with *other* teams that work on clouds to jointly identify how pricing information can be identified.
+-  Possible collaboration with *other* teams that work on clouds to jointly identify how pricing information can be identified.
 -  This project must use SLURM